 By age 10 I began constructing all kinds of electronic hobby projects,

-Flop" boards (with my first cousin, Arnold Gold) for a friend of his
+boards (with my first cousin, Arnold Gold) for a friend of his father's

-(Some of these boards wound up as part of a "sound tree" exhibit which
+these boards wound up as part of a "sound tree" exhibit which is still in

 A visitor would clap his hands or speak, and a colorful wave of light would sweep up the tree.)
 I also built model rockets (this was still the age of Apollo) and through that hobby learned of Micro Instrumentation and Telemetry Systems: MITS (they were selling flashing light kits for night launches of model rockets, but no Altair yet.)

-recently become a student System Operator for the PAUSD school district's
+become a student System Operator for the PAUSD school district's HP2000F

-HP2000F 32-user BASIC timeshare computer system (under the direction of
+32-user BASIC timeshare computer system (under the direction of Dr. Bruce

 The HP2000F had a bank of 110 BAUD modems (10 characters per second) for teletype dial-ups, as well as "Fast Ports" at 300 BAUD.
 One afternoon I was at the People's Computer Center and used one of their ASR 33 teletypes with an acoustical coupler (you actually put the telephone handset into a cradle on the slanted face of the teletype) , dialed in, and had an online "chat" with fellow HP2000F system operator Greg Dolkas (who later went on to work at HP, I understand).